bsh75/Notes/Plan.md

 ## Figma
 - [ ] Familiarise
-- [ ] Learn to export designs to code
+- [ ] Learn conversion of designs to code